Order of Assassins: In popular culture

 The Assassins were part of Medieval culture, and they were either demonized or romanticized.
-The Hashashin frequently appeared in the art and literature of the Middle Ages, sometimes, they were portrayed as one of the knight's archenemies and they were also portrayed as a quintessential villain during the crusades.
+The Hashashin frequently appeared in the art and literature of the Middle Ages.
+Sometimes, they were portrayed as one of the knight's archenemies, and they were also portrayed as a quintessential villain during the crusades.

 The word Assassin, in variant forms, had already passed into European usage as a term for a hired professional murderer in this general sense.
 The Italian chronicler Giovanni Villani, who died in 1348, tells how the lord of Lucca sent 'his assassins' (i suoi assassini) to Pisa to kill a troublesome enemy there.
 Even earlier, Dante, in a passing reference in the 19th canto of the Inferno, completed in 1320, speaks of 'the treacherous assassin' (lo perfido assassin); his fourteenth-century commentator Francesco da Buti, explaining a term which for some readers at the time may still have been strange and obscure, remarks: 'Assassino è colui che uccide altrui per danari' (An assassin is one who kills others for money).

 The most widespread awareness of the Assassins in modern Europe, and their incorporation into the Romantic tradition, was created by the Austrian historian and Orientalist Joseph von Hammer-Purgstall in his 1818 book, Die Geschichte der Assassinen aus morgenländischen Quellen (translated into English in 1835 as The History of the Assassins).
 This work was the standard one on the history of the Assassins in the West until the 1930s.

-The Assassins appear in many role-playing games and video games, especially in massively multiplayer online games.
+The Assassins appear in many role-playing games and video games, especially in massively multiplayer online games, in addition to shows and books.
 The assassin character class is a common feature of many such games, usually specializing in single combat and stealth skills, often combined in order to defeat an opponent without exposing the assassin to counter-attack.